Maestro-111/floorplan/room_floor_area_ocr/README.md

 ### To run the prog:
+1. Create venv
+2. Install all packs in req.txt
-1. Run the main.py file
+3. Run the main.py file